 This page contains affiliate links.
 As an Amazon Associate, I earn a small commission from qualifying purchases.

-What to know about wigs before you dye them
+What to know about wigs before you dye a wig

 Since synthetic cosplay wigs are not the same as real hair, there are a few things to be aware of before you start: